-Worldwide demand for seafood is increasing and aquaculture is a highly efficient use of the marine environment.
-Our initial focus is on the sustainable production and distribution of Seriola Rivoliana marketed as “Baja Kanpachi” to address a growing demand for sushi grade marine protein without compromising the health of the planet, our fish or consumers.
-As most fish are cold blooded and virtually weightless in the water, fish can be highly efficient at converting feed into protein.
+Omega Azul’s initial focus is on the sustainable production and distribution of Seriola Rivoliana marketed as “Baja Kanpachi” to address a growing demand for sushi grade marine protein without compromising the health of the planet, our fish or consumers.

 A primary concern for marine aquaculture operations is the potential impact to the local benthic (ocean floor) environment.
 Thus great care is taken to ensure we minimize our footprint – this includes regular monitoring and sampling of the benthic environment.
 The farm has two deep-water ocean concessions which allows for cage rotation and a regular fallowing program which meet and exceed government regulations for benthic impact.
 Having worked with local council, government, key stakeholders and experts to develop Best Practice Guidelines for Almacojack farming in the Sea of Cortez, these standards are monitored regularly to ensure the operation continues meet and exceed guidelines.